oracle-samples/oltrain/content/posts/ocne/post-17/index.md

 ---
-title: "Provision PersistentVolumes Using File Storage Service on Oracle Cloud Native Environment"
+title: "Provision PersistentVolumes Using File Storage Service"
 date: 2023-03-23
 draft: false
 summary: "This tutorial will focus on OCI File System service to provide nfs-style cloud storage."